 ‘Gardiner further developed our sense of the multi-layered skill of Verdi’s vocal writing.
 His expert shaping of the vocal lines – tempi finely judged, often broad, never metronomically driven – revealed the work occupying spaces which Bruckner or Fauré might have been pleased to inhabit.’

 Following two hugely successful performances of the Messa da Requiem in Zurich earlier this year, given by John Eliot Gardiner and the Monteverdi Choir with the Tonhalle-Orchester, the Orchestre Révolutionnaire et Romantique step into the frame to illuminate Verdi’s work on period instruments.
 After travelling to Wroclaw to open the series in celebration of the birth or Poland on 16 September, the tour will visit a roster of major European venues including Pisa, Lucerne, Vienna, Budapest, Munich, Luxembourg before concluding in Amsterdam on 7 November.
 A special London concert will take place on 18 September at Westminster Cathedral in support of Cancer Research UK, which will be dedicated to MCO’s late Stage Manager Richard Fitzgerald who sadly passed away from lung cancer in 2016.
-More information about this special concert can be found here

 The orchestra and Monteverdi Choir will be joined by a stellar line-up of soloists; Corinne Winters (Soprano), Ann Hallenberg (Mezzo-soprano), Edgaras Montvidas (Tenor) and Gianluca Buratto (Bass).